 Laszlo Block, former Senior Vice President of People Operations at Google, saw first-hand how crucial OKRs were to Google’s success.
 Now, with his new company Humu, he’s using OKRs to spotlight the company’s top priorities and define a culture for the future.

-Over the ten years that Laszlo Bock led human resources at Google, no other workforce received more attention and admiration.
-Rated by Fortune as America’s top place to work seven times from 2006 to 2016, Google took a high-freedom, peer-driven approach, giving employees enviable perks and wide latitude to set goals—as opposed to the top-down, low-freedom environment of most large companies.
+Over the 10 years that Laszlo Bock led human resources at Google, no other workforce received more attention and admiration.
+Rated by Fortune as America’s top place to work seven times from 2006 to 2016, Google took a high-freedom, peer-driven approach, giving employees enviable perks and wide latitude to set goals — as opposed to the top-down, low-freedom environment of most large companies.

 Asked by a television reporter whether Google represents the corporate culture of the future and whether the hierarchical, command-and-control model would fade away, Bock replied, “Someday, perhaps.”

-If that someday is to arrive, it will be ushered in by OKRs—objectives and key results, he argues.
+If that someday is to arrive, it will be ushered in by Objectives and Key Results (OKRs), he argues.
 In a series of recent interviews, Bock stressed how he recommends relying more than ever on the clear and precise protocol of OKRs to help manage workforces that must become both more diverse and more engaged while also becoming more technology-mediated.